Selecting Team GB: What Our HPR Hot List Can Tell Us Ahead of the Europeans

 Who is on the British nominated entries list for the European Championships and who is performing at their best right now?

 Ros Canter and Lordships Graffalo hardly need an introduction.
 Not only does their 108 from Badminton stand as the top British performance this season, it’s also the joint-best HPR of 2025 — equalling Michael Jung and fischerChipmunk FRH’s effort at Kentucky.
 Despite leaking a few marks in the dressage, they moved from fourth to first by finishing on their dressage score.
+They came into Badminton as EquiRatings Prediction Centre favourites and held that status throughout — even though they only took the lead in the final 20 seconds of the entire competition.
 As reigning European individual champions, this partnership is nearly a sure bet for the team.

 Cooley Rosalent, who tipped the pole that handed Ros the Badminton win, has posted two HPRs of 107 in her only two international outings this season.
 Both Badminton and the CCI4*-S at Burnham Market earned this impressive score — making them the highest-rated performances of Oliver Townend’s career.
-Even with nine five-star wins under his belt since 2008, these two efforts with Rosalent stand out on quality alone.
+Even with nine five-star wins since 2008, none of those reached this level — they ranged from 93 to 102.
+Simply put, Rosalent’s 2025 form isn’t just strong, it’s standout.

 London 52 finished on a score of 20.9 at Bicton’s CCI4*-S at the end of May, earning a 106 HPR.
 This is one of those occasions where a high HPR aligns with an exceptionally low finishing score — it’s the third-best finishing score on British soil since 2008.
 Who holds the top two spots?
 None other than Laura and London 52 themselves.
 The pair’s ability to produce such low scores in the first phase is exactly the edge you want heading into a European Championships, and with this level of form, they are serious contenders for individual gold as well.